spinnaker/spinnaker.github.io/guides/index.md

 * [Codelabs](/guides/tutorials/codelabs/)

-  Follow along with our brief codelabs to practice some of Spinnakers primary features, in various deployment environments.
+  Follow along with our brief codelabs to practice some of Spinnaker's primary features, in various deployment environments.

 * [Videos](/guides/tutorials/videos/)